The following sections explain why Lee Point (Binybara) is a special part of Darwin.

 - Threatened species in Darwin

-Darwin’s environment and Aboriginal culture creates a capital city like nowhere else and a place where people can connect with nature.
+Darwin’s environment and an indigenous culture creates a capital city like nowhere else and a place where people can connect with nature.

 Darwin could be called the “City of Birds” because of special places like Lee Point.
-Lee Point is located on a peninsula, bounded by the Arafura Sea to the west and north, Buffalo Creek to the east and Darwin northern suburbs to the south (see map below).
+Lee Point, also known as Binybara by Larrakia people, is located on a peninsula, bounded by the Arafura Sea to the west and north, Buffalo Creek to the east and Darwin northern suburbs to the south (see map below).

 Lee Point contains over half of the Casuarina Coastal Reserve (CCR).
 CCR is the Territory’s most visited reserve.
 Lee Point/CCR is enjoyed by families, nature lovers, mountain bike riders, birdwatchers, fishers, and bushwalkers and offers unique recreation and tourism opportunities.
 Over half the people in the Territory live less than 30 minutes from Lee Point by car.